Jessica Fintzen: Recognition

 Fintzen won the 2018 Friedrich Hirzebruch Dissertation prize of the German Academic Scholarship Foundation and Theodor Pfizer Foundation, and the 2018 Association for Women in Mathematics Dissertation Prize.
 She was named as a Sloan Research Fellow in 2021.
 In 2022, Fintzen won the Whitehead Prize, "for her groundbreaking work in representation theory, in particular as it relates to number theory via the (local) Langlands program".
+In 2024, she was awarded the Cole Prize in Algebra, and EMS Prize "for her transformative work on the representation theory of p-adic groups, in particular for her spectacular proof that Yu’s construction of supercuspidal representations is exhaustive".